Venous Stasis Dermatitis Fort Worth, TX

-Venous stasis dermatitis is inflammation of the skin in the lower legs as a result of longstanding chronic venous insufficiency.
-Venous insufficiency occurs when veins and their valves are damaged and allow backward flow of blood in the veins, a condition called venous reflux.
+Venous stasis dermatitis is inflammation of the skin in one or both of the lower legs as a result of longstanding chronic venous insufficiency.
+Venous insufficiency occurs when veins and their valves are damaged, allowing backward flow of blood in the veins, a condition called venous reflux.
 Venous reflux produces high pressure in the veins, and has been proven to be the cause of the inflammation in the skin and soft tissue surrounding these diseased veins.
 Over time this inflammation causes swelling, redness, and eventually fibrosis, or scarring, of the skin and soft tissue.
-Venous stasis dermatitis is often associated with brown pigment staining of the skin, and over time, contraction and hardening of the skin, a process called lipodermatosclerosis.
-These changes are usually seen in the lower leg.
-With further progression of this inflammatory process the skin breaks down with development of a venous ulcer.
+Venous stasis dermatitis is also often associated with brown pigment staining of the skin which worsens the longer the inflammation is present.
+The medical term for these skin and soft tissue changes is lipodermatosclerosis, or LDS.
+Most of the time this condition is seen in the lower leg just above the ankle.
+LDS indicates advanced and chronic (longstanding) venous insufficiency.
+With further progression of this inflammatory process the skin eventually breaks down with development of an open skin wound, often referred to as a venous ulcer.

 Symptoms of Venous Stasis Dermatitis